 The number one reason people become nurses is that they have a desire to help and care for others.
-The beauty of a nursing career is that not only can you make a difference in the lives of others, you can also earn an average salary of $68,450 (hourly rate of $32.91) – which is 85% greater than all occupations in the Bureau of Labor Statistics occupational outlook handbook.
+The beauty of a nursing career is that not only can you make a difference in the lives of others, you may be able to earn a higher than average salary.
+According to the Bureau of Labor Statistics (BLS), registered nurses in the U.S. make an average median salary of $70,000 (hourly rate of $33.65) – which is 86% more than all occupations in the BLS Occupational Outlook Handbook.

 Is nursing a secure job?

 Yes, the number of U.S. registered nursing jobs is growing rapidly, which makes it very secure.
 It is forecasted that between 2016-2026 it will increase by 15% to employ almost 3 million nurses.
 This influx is due to the added emphasis on preventative care, increasing chronic conditions like diabetes and obesity, and a larger baby-boomer population that has a mounting need for healthcare.
 Learn how to become a registered nurse.

 Registered nurses have many responsibilities and their tasks vary based on where they work and the specific patients they care for.

 Nursing responsibilities can include but are not limited to:

 - observe patients and record observations,

 - teach patients how to manage illnesses or injuries in the hospital and at home.

 Who do nurses work with?

 Nurses work with doctors and other healthcare professionals.
 As managers, nurses may oversee licensed practical nurses (LPNs), certified nurses assistants (CNAs), or home health aides.
 If nurses go into the academic or teaching side of nursing, they may work with other educators and administrators.